UtrechtUniversity/ricgraph/docs/ricgraph_details.md

   e.g. person, person-root, book, journal article, dataset, software, etc.;
 * `value`: value of the node;
 * `_key`: key value of the node, not to be modified by the user;
+* `_source`: sorted list of sources a record has been harvested from, not to be modified by the user.
 * `_history`: list of history events of the node, not to be modified by the user.

 Additional properties for nodes can be added by changing an entry in the